 On that same note, one day my children will be in middle and high school doing activities and homework until dinner time.
 Now is not the season for that either.
 I want my children’s free time while I can have it.
 Which is why we don’t’ overload on activities (see #6!).

 4. You’re probably not going to meet your best friend on a school committee.
 I’ve learned that those meetings are the type in which moms just want to get in and out and check it off their morning to do list.
 It’s all business, very little lingering.
-I’ve found the best way to cultivate friendships is organizing a meet up at Starbucks or the park after morning drop off, joining a Bible study, or starting a supper club with parents of school friends.
+I know everyone’s experience is different, but I’ve found the best way to cultivate friendships is organizing a meet up at Starbucks or the park after morning drop off, joining a Bible study, or starting a supper club with parents of school friends.

 5. When you do volunteer, choose a job that’s not what you normally do.
 Just because you know PR doesn’t mean you should do PR for the school.
 You burn out easily and you have people telling you how to do a job that you probably know how to do better.
 Most of these jobs are not rocket science, so jump out of your comfort zone and try something new – might make for a more interesting job!

 6. The “one activity rule” never really works.
 Whether it’s for me or my children, I don’t really like to place broad rules on us.
 I tried the “one activity per child” rule and then felt like a failure if I didn’t follow it to a tee.

 My middle child, for example, will only be going to school three days a week this year so the other two days she will have more time to rest and be at home with me.
 So she will probably do ballet and soccer (the latter which is only 6 weeks).
 However, I usually let her do more than my other children because her doctor bluntly told me to put her in as many physical activities as I can to help her muscles…but I digress.